Table of contents

 The very accessibility and ease of set up that’s made Google Apps the go-to service for email, collaboration, and cloud-based office tools also makes it a bit of a minefield when it comes to security.
 As set up is so easy and straightforward, and you can even go from your starting point to having a working email and collaboration system in a few minutes, it’s possible that some of the more advanced Google Apps security features get overlooked.
 Google’s documentation doesn’t make things any better by not providing a step-by-step method.
-So in case you’re wondering how to get the optimum Google Apps security, here’s a quick guide:
+So in case you’re wondering how to get the optimum Google Apps security, here’s a quick guide.

-1. Managing security for your users
+Managing Google Apps security for your users

 A. Applying policies to users